-Transitions and animations are used to send a user from one screen to another to convert them into a customer.
+Transitions and animations are used to send users from one screen to another to convert them into customers.

-Many screens are used in this.
-These apps also have massive external integrations like for payment, maps, etc.
+Many screens are used for this.
+These apps also have massive external integrations for payment, maps, etc.

 Examples of such apps include Netflix and eCommerce apps.

-Check the table for understanding the approximate cost of app design for the three types.
+Check the table to understand the approximate app design cost for the three types.